Last Updated on 12 July 2024 by Stu Edwards

 Be careful with this, as you’ll probably not want to show ads based on your /blog/ pages, or other non-product or service pages on your target website.

-4. Page feed
+4. Use a page feed

 A page feed provides a more controlled targeting where you can upload a spreadsheet with URLs that define your targeting.